Easy Vegan Cornbread

 This post may contain affiliate links.
 Read my full disclosure here.

-I’ve been making cornbread for decades because I grew up in the Carolinas where cornbread is a staple and necessity.
-This easy Vegan Cornbread is my favorite healthy recipe because it’s golden crispy on the outside and fluffy and tender on the inside.
+I’ve been making cornbread for decades because I grew up in the Carolinas where cornbread is a staple and necessity for eating with healthy cooked cabbage and crockpot bean chili.
+This easy vegan cornbread recipe is my favorite because it’s golden crispy on the outside and fluffy and tender on the inside.

 Sweet or savory vegan cornbread?